madebybo/mr.bo-co/site/content/_index.md

 Bo Wang is the Senior Design Technologist for [Yieldmo](https://en.wikipedia.org/wiki/Yieldmo) in New York, where he manages projects that include buidling design infrastructure for products that are used by millions of users. <span>Having extensive experience in leading the research, strategy and ideation of large scale design challenges, he enjoys and thrives in finding solutions through ambiguity.</span>

-Throughout his design practice, Bo is a strong advocate for users in a fast-paced environment.
+While in design practice, Bo is a strong advocate for users especially in a fast-paced environment.
 He focuses on imparting day-to-day design leadership that fosters a shared understanding of the user-centric intersection between design, content, business and engineering.